biicode/docs/c++/building.rst

   rpi: {directory: armadillo, ip: 192.168.1.101, user: pi}

-As you can see you define the path to the toolchain, that path includes a block which can be in blocks or deps folders.
+As you can see you define the path to the tool-chain, that path includes a block which can be in blocks or deps folders.

-You can also make your toolchain customizable by defining replacements tokens, for example:
+You can also make your tool-chain customizable by defining replacements tokens, for example:

 .. code-block:: none